 If your home purchase falls through, you will be asked to pay only for a new survey on the next purchase.

 You can rent a room as long as the property is your main residence and you are still living there.

 Can I have pets?

-In return for HOP arranging co-investment in your home, you make a “HOP Payment” each month, with the first year’s payment being 5% of the HOP investors’ co-investment amount.
+In return for HOP arranging co-investment in your home, you make a HOP payment each month in year one which is 5% of the HOP investors’ co-investment amount.

 What is Retail Price Index (RPI)?

 In the United Kingdom, Retail Price Index (RPI) is a measure of inflation published monthly by the Office for National Statistics.
 It measures the change in the cost of a representative sample of retail goods and services.
 The RPI is used by the government as a base for various purposes, such as social housing rent increases.